Menu

 Please be aware that due to the "hands on" nature of this course, that

-it is dependent on suitable weather on the day and may be subject to change.
+it is dependant on suitable weather on the the day and may be subject to change.

-using your Visa or MasterCard, by EFT/cheque/cash before the Course.
+using your Visa / MasterCard or by EFT before the Course.

 Registrations will be processed strictly in order of payment